Minnesota United: MLS's exciting newbs whose dreams aren't blowing in the wind

 So went the chant from a collection of Minnesota United fans gathered at the press conference announcing their team's arrival into Major League Soccer.

-A club that once sat on the brink of extinction are now flying high ahead of their 2018 (or possibly even 2017) submission among US football's elite, but to understand their story you must go back to 2011.
+A club that once sat on the brink of extension are now flying high ahead of their 2018 (or possibly even 2017) submission among US football's elite, but to understand their story you must go back to 2011.
 That was when Dr Bill McGuire, a former CEO of the UnitedHealth Group, began attending games after being convinced by his friend and now-Minnesota United president Nick Rogers.

 McGuire was instantly struck by the intimacy of the occasion, and the passion of the fans as he saw the team advance to the 2011 NASL Soccer Bowl.